davenquinn/xenoliths/paper/text/figure-captions.md

 alkali basalt host lava.

 ##context

-Map of southern California showing the geologic setting of Crystal Knob and its placement relative to key tectonic features, such as the dispersed Southern California batholith, Neogene dextral faults and the stalled Monterey microplate.
+Map of southern California showing the tectonic setting of Crystal Knob and its placement relative to the dispersed Southern California batholith, Neogene dextral faults, and the stalled Monterey microplate.
 Sampling locations for previous xenolith studies are shown: the Central and Eastern Sierran suites show a record of delamination of a batholithic root [@Ducea1996] and Mojave sites show underplating of Farallon-plate lithospheric nappes during the Cretaceous [@Luffi2009].
 The position of Crystal Knob is also shown, along with its reconstruction for dextral offset on the Neogene San Andreas transform system.
 Independent reconstructions using the regional paleomagnetic framework of @Wilson2005 and restoration of slip along San Andreas--system faults [@Dickinson2005] agree to within 5 km on the position of the Crystal Knob source locale at 19 Ma [see also @fig:reconstruction].
 Crystal Knob can be restored to ~350 km SE of its current location, accounting for ~310 km displacement on modern San Andreas Fault and ~40 km remainder on the Rinconada fault within the area of Salinian nappes.

 ##microscope-images
 Optical petrographic images (2.5 mm wide field of view) showing characteristic textures